Jhont3/Jhont3/README.md

 <h3 align="center">**A Software Developer from Colombia**</h3>
 <br/>

-- 👨‍💻 I already finished the first track of the [Digital House](https://www.digitalhouse.com/) Certified Tech Developer course.
+- 👨‍💻 I studied in [Digital House](https://www.digitalhouse.com/) the Certified Tech Developer course.

-- 🌱 I’m currently learning and practicing about **React-Js, Tailwind, Typescript, NodeJs, MySQL, Java and Spring Boot**
+- 🌱 I’m currently learning and practicing about **FullStack Development and C# in Unity**

 - 👯 I’m working recently in [EasyCar Booking](https://github.com/Jhont3/easycar-booking-react).
 I hope you like it. 👍